hRun/TA_cryptosuite/README.md

 * Attempts to encrypt or hash _\_time_ will be ignored since Splunk always expects a valid _\_time_ field.
 * Wildcards for field names are not supported (yet).
 * Encryption and decryption of big quantities of data can be ressource intensive operations.
 Use with caution in old or feeble environments.
-* **Important Note:** Use of encrypted private RSA keys is not yet supported!
-Currently only AES-256-CBC, DES-CBC and DES-EDE3-CBC are supported for private RSA key file encryption.
+* Currently only AES-256-CBC, DES-CBC and DES-EDE3-CBC are supported for private RSA key file encryption.
 * To implement proper key/salt management (without relying on my weak JavaScript skills for a management dashboard) the add-on leverages the comfort Splunk Add-On Builder grants. \
 This is why your key/salt configurations are stored as modular input configurations.
 Don't worry, they are not used as such.
 A future version of the add-on might implement this better.